-The iAM-AUDIO-1 PLUS is a 1RU multichannel multi-source audio monitor with basic 3G-SDI and analog inputs.
+The iAM-AUDIO-2 PLUS is a 2RU multi-channel multi-source audio monitor with basic 3G-SDI and analog inputs.
 It may also be purchased with a large variety of other inputs or these may be added later at the need arises.
 Refer to the Specifications section of this manual or contact Wohler Sales for more information.

-The iAM-AUDIO-1 PLUS is compact and simple to operate, with straightforward controls.
-It has a touch screen LCD display providing high resolution level meters.
-Any audio channels (or channel pairs) from any audio/video source stream may be monitored.
-Either 8 or 16 channel meters can be displayed.
+The iAM-AUDIO-2 PLUS is compact and simple to operate, with straightforward controls.
+It has two touch screen LCD displays providing high resolution level meters and Loudness meters.
+Any channels (or channel pairs) from any audio/video source stream may be monitored.

-The iAM-AUDIO-1 PLUS includes two 3G SDI inputs and it can monitor audio from them.
-Optional modules will allow decoding of an additional SDI input, MADI, AES3, Dolby D, DD+, E, SMPTE 2110, SMPTE 2022-6, and AES streams.
+The iAM-AUDIO-2 PLUS includes two 3G SDI inputs and it can monitor audio from them.
+Optional modules will allow decoding of an additional SDI input, Dolby, MADI, AES3, Dolby D, DD+, E, SMPTE 2110, SMPTE 2022-6, and AES streams.
 It contains APIs for remote management.

-Setups are created and configured using local menus and a web browser over a network connection to the integral web server of the iAM-AUDIO-1 PLUS.
+Setups are created and configured using local menus and a web browser over a network connection to the integral web server of the iAM-AUDIO-2 PLUS.
 The web server will also allow you to view the audio meters remotely.